 After an epic 4 week family road trip through France, Spain and Portugal we were finally ready to catch the ferry home from Bilbao.
 But not before we spent a final 2 days in Bilbao with kids in tow!
 It was definitely the place to send out our Summer travels with a great big BANG – Bilbao is fab!

-Bilbao For Kids – The Perfect City For Families
+Bilbao With Kids – The Perfect City For Families

 Casco Viejo, or Old Town, is the liveliest barrio of Bilbao – the streets are narrow and tall but they’re not cramped on style – it’s romantic and fizzing with energy.
-This was the area my sister spent her 24 hours in and I can almost see why she wasn’t bowled over – it’s a little run down when compared to other Spanish old towns like Salamanca and Palma, but even so – it’s not a reflection of a lack of investment, Bilbaoans are artists and a bit of Gothic rustic charm is no more appreciated than with the bohemian set.
+It’s a little run down when compared to other Spanish old towns like Salamanca and Palma, but even so – it’s not a reflection of a lack of investment.
+Bilbaoans are artists and a bit of Gothic rustic charm is no more appreciated than with the bohemian set.
 You could easily spend the morning wandering with a plaguing sense of deja vu as you get lost in the maze of a medieval labyrinth.
 Casco Viejo’s old name meant ‘seven streets’ and this grid used to be inside the old city walls.

 Best Places For Food In Casco Viejo With Kids

 - Irrintzi was on a few travel bloggers top 5 lists that I read before our trip and they were right – cheap and cheerful with plenty of choice in their €1 selection, excellent local wine and a laid back atmosphere perfect for kids.